 This campaign is a perfect example of a сreative influencer marketing strategy.
 Don't just give your influencers a short pitch with a product description and call it a day.
 Use your imagination!

 Tip 4: Say yes to long-term partnerships

 Of course, building relationships requires more effort than collaborating on one social media post, but the influencer marketing ROI can be incredible.
-The audience of the influencer is getting reminded of your brand more and more often and thus becomes more and more interested in it.
+The audience of the influencer is getting reminded of your brand more and more often and, as a result, becomes more and more interested in it.

 For example, this influencer has been partnering with Glossier for the last 3 years and many of her followers learned about the brand through her videos.
-That's a great influencer marketing move on Glossier's part - they get to show their brand many times and create a strong association between the blogger and her lifestyle and their brand.
+That's a great influencer marketing move on Glossier's part — they get to show their brand many times and create a strong association between the blogger and her lifestyle and their brand.
 What a perfect example of influencer marketing done right!

 Tip 5: Invite influencers to host virtual events